oils-for-unix/oils/doc/index.md

 ## Languages for Data (Interchange Formats)

-Oil supports these languages for data, which are complementary to languages for code.
+YSH supports these languages for data, which are complementary to languages for code.

-- [JSON](json.html): Currently supported only in the Python prototype of Oil.
+- [JSON](json.html): Currently supported only in the Python prototype of YSH.
 - [QSN](qsn.html): Quoted String Notation.
 A human- and machine-readable format for byte strings.
   - [Framing](framing.html)